veltalldev/portfolio/content/professional/problem-solving/curried-function.md

 curriedSum(1)(2)(3)(4)(5); // Can be chained indefinitely
 ```

 This is a breakthrough!
 Instead of hardcoded nesting, we now have a function that can accept any number of arguments through continued chaining.
-Each call updates the state and returns the same function for the next call.
+Each call returns the same function for the next call, but it also updates the shared state so each new call gets effectively a new "input" together with the new parameter.

 This pattern feels reminiscent of recursion, where a function calls itself.
-But is this really recursive?
-Let's examine the parallel more closely.
+But in order to have a better feel for both, let's examine the parallel more closely.

 ## The Recursion Parallel